geprog/former/README.md

 # 👩🏾‍🌾 Former

-Former is a library to create [FormKit](https://formkit.com/) forms using an UI.
+Former is a headless library for building and handlings forms for Vue using an UI.
+The available components must be configured externally so that it is highly customizable per use case.

+It includes further headless features like

+- conditional showing elements
+- validation

 ## Playground